-These are quick, easy and combine two of my favourite things, crumble and cookies.
+These White Chocolate & Blueberry Crumble Cookies are quick, easy and combine two of my favorite things, crumble and cookies.
 Also, white chocolate makes everything better.
 These are crumbly and fruity, pairing perfectly with some tea.
 Or crumble them over yogurt, along with some fruit, for a delicious snack.

 1 cup flour